Dakkers/gettingdata-courseproject/README.md

 **Line 60** merges the two ID vectors into a single vector `IDs`.

-**Line 61-63** merge (vertically stack) the x data frames into a single data frame (`xData`), remove the "()" substring from each feature name, and then assign the feature names to the column names of this data frame.
+**Line 61-63** merge (vertically stack) the x data frames into a single data frame (`xData`), remove the "()" substring from each feature name as well as the "BodyBody" substring as it is an error and replaces it with just "Body", and then assign the feature names to the column names of this data frame.

 **Lines 67** creates a vector of the activity names `activities` by reading in the `activity_labels.txt` file, where the index of each activity corresponds to its number.